 Sanmotunggi Coffee

-This place used to be super popular a few years ago, but we really liked it.
+This place was super popular, and we also liked it.
 It has a beautiful garden stranded above the city.

 Address: 153 Baekseokdong-gil, Buam-dong, Jongno-gu, Seoul, South Korea

-On the map I have included a few other important spots around Buam-dong, just open it and have a look.
+I have included a few other important spots around Buam-dong on the map; just open it and have a look.

 Seoul Forest & Seongsu